-The former president of hockey operations for the Calgary Flames, president and general manager of the Toronto Maple Leafs, and the general manager for the United States Olympic national hockey team, Brian Burke is a dynamic figure in both the worlds of business and sport.
-He is a sought-after speaker on business management and growth, leadership, and, of course, his prolific career in professional sports.
+Hockey legend Brian Burke is a dynamic figure in both the worlds of business and sport.
+He has held leadership positions in several NHL organizations including the Pittsburgh Penguins, Anaheim Ducks, Calgary Flames, Toronto Maple Leafs, and Vancouver Canucks, as well as for the United States Olympic national hockey team.
+Burke is a sought-after speaker on business management and growth, leadership, and, of course, his prolific career in professional sports.

-Burke’s career in the business of hockey began in 1987 as an NHL player agent and director of hockey operations for the Vancouver Canucks.
-He was credited with reviving the franchise as the team won a playoff series and captured a division title.
+Burke’s hockey career began in 1987 with the Vancouver Canucks as their NHL player agent and director of hockey operations.
+He was credited with reviving the franchise as the team won a playoff series and captured a division title during his tenure.
 From 2005-2007, Burke was the general manager for the Anaheim Ducks, who, under his leadership won the 2007 Stanley Cup championship.
 He was also a pro scout and consultant for the team after serving as the president and general manager of the Toronto Maple Leafs.

-Burke also worked with the United States Olympic national team as the general manager at Vancouver’s 2010 Winter games, and as the director of player development at the 2014 Sochi Olympics.
+Burke joined the United States Olympic national team as general manager for the 2010 Vancouver Olympics.
+He returned for the 2014 Games in Sochi as the director of player development.

-Currently, Burke serves as a member of the Selection Committee for the Hockey Hall of Fame, sits on the Board of Directors for Rugby Canada, and is a television analyst for Sportsnet.
+Burke serves as a member of the Selection Committee for the Hockey Hall of Fame and sits on the Board of Directors for Rugby Canada.